camunda/camunda-docs/docs/product-manuals/clients/java-client/get-started.md

 Collect money
 ```

-Looking at Operate, you can see that the workflow instance moved from the first service task to the next one.
+Looking at Operate, you can see that the process instance moved from the first service task to the next one.

 ## Work with data

-Usually, a workflow is more than just tasks, there is also a data flow.
-The worker gets the data from the workflow instance to do its work and send the result back to the workflow instance.
+Usually, a process is more than just tasks, there is also a data flow.
+The worker gets the data from the process instance to do its work and send the result back to the process instance.

 In Zeebe, the data is stored as key-value-pairs in the form of variables.
-Variables can be set when the workflow instance is created.
-Within the workflow, variables can be read and modified by workers.
+Variables can be set when the process instance is created.
+Within the process, variables can be read and modified by workers.

-In our example, we want to create a workflow instance with the following variables:
+In our example, we want to create a process instance with the following variables:

 ```json
 "orderId": 31243